Ceftazidime and avibactam (Intravenous)

 Pharmacologic Class: 3rd Generation Cephalosporin

-Ceftazidime and avibactam injection is given in combination with metronidazole to treat infections in many different parts of the body.
-It belongs to the class of medicines known as cephalosporin antibiotics.
+Ceftazidime and avibactam combination injection belongs to the class of medicines known as cephalosporin antibiotics.
 It works by killing bacteria or preventing their growth.
 However, ceftazidime and avibactam will not work for colds, flu, or other virus infections.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For ceftazidime and avibactam, the following should be considered: